From design of experiments to analysis of variance of multivariate data: a tutorial review on ANOVA simultaneous component analysis: Acknowledgements

 \section{Acknowledgements}

-Dr. Pedro Sánchez-Rovira, Dr. Caridad Díaz and Dr. Carmen González-Olmedo are kindly acknowledged for sharing the data of the leading example, and ROCHE for funding the study.
-This work was supported by grant no. PID2023-1523010B-IOO (MuSTARD), funded by the Agencia Estatal de Investigación in Spain, call no. MICIU/AEI/10.13039/501100011033, and by the European Regional Development Fund.
-This work was funded by the Novo Nordisk Foundation grant number NNF21OC0065495.
+Dr. Pedro Sánchez-Rovira, Dr. Caridad Díaz, and Dr. Carmen González-Olmedo are kindly acknowledged for sharing the data for the leading example, and ROCHE is acknowledged for funding the study.
+The reviewers are gratefully acknowledged for their useful and detailed reviews.
+This work was supported by grant no. PID2023-1523010B-IOO (MuSTARD), funded by the Agencia Estatal de Investigación in Spain (call no. MICIU/AEI/10.13039/501100011033), and by the European Regional Development Fund.
+This work was partially funded by the Novo Nordisk Foundation (grant number NNF21OC0065495).
+Funding for the open access charge was provided by the Universidad de Granada / CBUA.